KoganeShiro/ft_transcendence/README.md

 - [x] Play against guest (local) logic
 - [x] Play against AI logic (on local)

-- [ ] See if you have a cookie, Ask for refresh token, Send request with the refresh token in the header on logout, remove all cookie session

-- [ ] Make the Tic Tac Toe AI
-- [ ] Play against another player logic -->
+- [x] Play against another player logic -->
-- [ ] Play against a friend (private match) logic -- >
+- [x] Play against a friend (private match) logic -- >
    - [x] Invite logic (for private match)

 - [x] Tournament logic

-- [ ] Play with 4 players logic (should be similar to another player logic)
+- [x] Make each part into container

+- [ ] See if you have a cookie, Ask for refresh token, Send request with the refresh token in the header on logout, remove all cookie session

-- [ ] Call the back for the game
+- [ ] Update the Versus component to call the back
-- [ ] Matchmaking logic
+- [ ] Fix the winner/loser component in pong solo
-- [ ] Tournament logic
+- [ ] Add the winner/loser component to ttt
 - [ ] Call the back for history (5 last battles for each "games")

+- [ ] Make the Tic Tac Toe AI

+- [ ] Let the user know who they are in remote
+- [ ] Part 2 Versus (on remote)

+- [?]
+Call the back for the game
+- [ ] Matchmaking with back
+- [ ] Tournament with back

 - [ ] Call the back for friends list (max of 10)
+- [ ] Call the back for adding friends
+- [ ] Call the back for removing friends
+- [ ] Call the back for the chat

-- [ ] Make each part into container
+- [ ] Call the back for sending msg

 - [ ] Pong AI

 - [ ] Implement power up

+- [ ] Play with 4 players logic (should be similar to another player logic)
 - [ ] More than 2 players game page (x2)